Optimal cavity design for minimizing errors in cavity-QED-based atom-photon entangling gates with finite temporal duration

 In the above discussion, we have assumed that the dependence of $\tilde{A}_{\rm{eff}}$ and $\alpha_{\rm{loss}}$ on the cavity length is negligible.
 This is justified in typical optical cavities, where the bulk loss of photons (due to absorption and scattering in the cavity medium) is negligible.
 On the other hand, in some systems, including photonic crystal cavities, the bulk loss cannot be neglected~\cite{vahala2003optical,kavokin2017microcavities,chang2018colloquium}.
-For example, they have roundtrip loss $\alpha_{\rm{loss}}$ depending on cavity length as ${\alpha_{\rm{loss}}=1-\exp\left[-(\alpha'+\beta L_{\rm{cav}})\right]\approx\alpha'+\beta L_{\rm{cav}}}$, where the approximation holds when $\alpha_{\rm{loss}}\ll1$.
-The first term mainly comes from the scattering of cavity mirrors, and the other mainly comes from bulk loss.
-Solving Eq.~(\ref{eq-Lopt}) again for $L_{\rm{cav}}$, we obtain the optimal cavity length considering the bulk loss

-This result indicates that the photon loss coefficient of the cavity length dependence $\beta$ should be less than $4\gamma/c$ for the existence of the optimal cavity length.
-In other words, if the bulk loss is dominant, a cavity length of 0 is optimal.
+Due to the bulk loss, the optimal cavity length that minimizes the respective photon loss probability and pulse-delay error differs.
+Therefore, the optimal cavity length is not uniquely determined and varies depending on the application.
+We discuss the bulk-loss effect in detail in Supplemental Material III~\cite{sup}.